E-commerce

 • Roles and escalation deadlines

-• Communication plan: “you spoke to us, we did X”
+• Communication plan “you told us, we did X”

 Personal data and legal framework

-As soon as you collect email addresses, segments, purchase history, or ticket content, you must document the purpose, the retention period, and individuals’ rights (access, rectification, objection depending on the case).
-Explanations of the GDPR at the European level are available on the European Commission’s data protection portal: useful for framing general obligations and links with case law.
+As soon as you collect email addresses, segments, purchase history or ticket content, you must document the purpose, retention period and rights of individuals (access, rectification, objection as applicable).
+Explanations of the GDPR at the European level are available on the European Commission's data protection portal: useful for framing the general obligations and links with case law.

-“Personal data shall be: (a) processed lawfully, fairly and in a transparent manner in relation to the data subject.”
+“Personal data must be: a) processed lawfully, fairly and transparently in relation to the data subject.”

-From a practical e-commerce perspective: update your privacy policy when you add a new survey tool, sync audiences to networks, or import data into a CRM.
-Also see CNIL materials on ad targeting if you cross-reference feedback and campaigns.
+On the e-commerce side: update your privacy policy when you add a new survey tool, synchronize audiences to networks or import data into a CRM.
+See also the CNIL guidance on advertising targeting if you combine feedback and campaigns.

 The benefits

-Management literature and market data converge: retention and customer experience are profitability drivers.
-Harvard Business Review cites Reichheld’s (Bain) work on the effect of a limited increase in the retention rate on profits.
-Surveys on behavior toward customer service (Statista) also show that a positive experience strengthens repurchase intent.
+Management literature and market data converge: retention and customer experience are drivers of profitability.
+Harvard Business Review cites Reichheld (Bain) on the effect of a limited increase in retention rate on profits.
+Surveys on customer service behavior (Statista) also show that a positive experience strengthens repurchase intention.

 • Decisions based on signals rather than intuition